DLR-FT/ModelBasedSTPA/README.md

 **Licensing Information**

-The STPAStandaloneProfile.mdzip and STPAStandaloneProfileWithExample.mdzip are licensed under the MIT license.
+The STPAStandaloneProfile*.mdzip and STPAStandaloneProfileWithExample*.mdzip (*version) are licensed under the MIT license.

 The corresponding introductory resources are licensed under the [CC By-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/) license.
 The introductory resources inlcude: